 If you love crispy, tasty potatoes (that aren’t fried), you’re in luck.
-You’ve got to try these – little roasted potatoes all prettied up and smothered in garlicky, cheesy heaven!
+You’ve got to try these mini garlic and parmesan hasselback potatoes – little roasted potatoes all prettied up and smothered in garlicky, cheesy heaven!

-You need to put aside a good 10 minutes or so to prepare all the potatoes, but then all you have to do is baste them and throw them in the oven for 40 to 45 mins – not literally like I did, though.
-I slid them into the oven a bit too enthusiastically and they toppled all over the oven … oops!
+You need to put aside a good 10 minutes or so to prepare all the potatoes, but then all you have to do is baste them and throw them in the oven for 40 to 45 mins.
+Not literally like I did the first time I made them, though.
+I slid them into the oven a bit too enthusiastically and they toppled all over the oven.

 – paprika & thyme